fl4p/batmon-ha/README.md

 ```

 `address` is the MAC address of the Bluetooth device.
 If you don't know the MAC address start the add-on, and you'll
 find a list of visible Bluetooth devices in the add-on log.
-Alternatively you can enter the device name here as displayed in the discovery list.
+Alternatively you can enter the device name here as
+displayed in the discovery list.

-`type` can be `jk`, `jbd`, `daly` or `victron`.
+`type` can be `jk`, `jbd`, `daly`, `victron` or `dummy`.

 With the `alias` field you can set the name as displayed in Home Assistant.
-Otherwise, the name as found in Bluetooth discovery is used.
+Otherwise, the name as found in Bluetooth
+discovery is used.

 If the device requires a PIN when pairing add `pin: <device pin>`